chynnalew/Parcels.Solution/README.md

 ### Installation

 * Clone [this](github.com/yourName/repoName) repository, or download and open the Zip on your local machine
-* Open the FOLDER NAME folder in your preferred text editor
+* Open the Parcels.Solution folder in your preferred text editor
+* To run the tests:
+  - Navigate to the Parcels.Solution/Parcels.tests folder in the command line or terminal -- Run the command "$ dotnet restore" to restore the test project dependencies -- Run the command "$ dotnet build" to build and compile the test project
+  - In the terminal (navigated to the Parcels.Solution/Parcels.tests folder) run the command "$ dotnet test"
 * Restore and build the project:
-  - Navigate to the FileName.Solutions/FileName folder in the command line or terminal -- Run the command "$ dotnet restore" to restore the project dependencies -- Run the command "$ dotnet build" to build and compile the project -- Run the command "$ dotnet run" to build and compile the project
+  - Navigate to the Parcels.Solutions/Parcels folder in the command line or terminal -- Run the command "$ dotnet restore" to restore the project dependencies -- Run the command "$ dotnet build" to build and compile the project -- Run the command "$ dotnet run" to to start the program

 ## Known Bugs